 The pain of maturation and profitability has hit another startup.
 Yesterday Clue, the creator of a period and fertility tracking app, announced a reduction in staffing.

 Clue has been a pioneer in femtech since our founding a decade ago.
-Today, Clue is one of the world's leading tracking apps, used by 11 million women and people with cycles in 190 countries to take charge of their health.
+Today, Clue is one of the world's leading tracking apps.
+The app is used monthly by 11 million users, but has been downloaded over 100 million times by women and people with cycles in 190 countries to take charge of their health.
 We are again leading the category by committing to medical-grade quality, at scale.

 Like many companies, we hired ahead of revenue, which is not sustainable in the current environment.
 We have therefore made the difficult decision to reduce the team by around one quarter (31 people), effective January 18.
 We will sorely miss the Cluebies who are leaving us and thank them for their hard work and incredible dedication to Clue's mission.

 This is the hardest decision we have made as a leadership team, but know that it is the right one for the company's future.
 We have sharpened our focus on core value drivers in the business to accelerate growth and we're confident in the journey ahead.